-With guidance from the Centers for Disease Control and Zombie World News, Convergence Training has developed courses that not only help stop you from adding to the zombie horde, but also may just save you from the pending Zombie Apocalypse.
+With guidance from the Centers for Disease Control and Zombie World News, Vector Solutions has developed courses that not only help stop you from adding to the zombie horde, but also may just save you from the pending Zombie Apocalypse.

 As it turns out, workplace safety practices are also effective tools to keep you from becoming one of the undead.
 So, in our ongoing effort to add value to your safety training program, we offer the following tips to you.

 You might also find a LOT of stuff interesting and helpful on your online safety training search in the guide below.

 Zombies tend to be biters.
 And we’re all familiar with the effects of a nasty zombie bite.
 So protect yourself from the Necro-Mortosis virus by avoiding those oozing contagions.